 At Lorona Mead, you can find a drug crime attorney Phoenix AZ residents hire when faced with a serious charge.
-If you have been arrested for selling or possessing narcotics, contact our office immediately at 602-385-6825.
+If you have been arrested for selling or possessing narcotics, contact our office immediately.
 We offer a free case evaluation for those who may need a qualified attorney to represent them.

 In the United States, when a person is accused of a crime, but cannot afford an attorney to represent them, the court will appoint a public defender to protect the accused’s rights.
 However, the court-appointed lawyer may not be familiar with drug crimes.
 He or she may not be as qualified to represent you as a Phoenix drug crime attorney.
 Lorona Mead lawyers have extensive experience representing clients charged with drug-related crimes.

 A drug crime attorney Phoenix AZ trusts from Lorona Mead has represented individuals who have been charged with various types of drug crimes.
 Some of these crimes carry heavy prison sentences while others are more likely to result in shorter jail time or probation.
 Let’s have a closer look at the different types of drug crimes: